The Finnish hydrogen sector

 Current status

-The two recent years have witnessed the unveiling of an unprecedented number of green hydrogen projects in Finland, with substantiated investment plans for upcoming years reaching an aggregate of several billion euros and many more projects being visioned and developed lower down the pipeline.
-Finland’s first industrial-scale green hydrogen and methanation plant entered construction in late 2022.
-With its ca. 20 MW capacity, the facility upon commissioning more than triples the country’s electrolysis capacity.
-In its wake, the Finnish hydrogen landscape with its planned hydrogen valleys in North, Southwest and Southeast Finland is quickly becoming a home for a variety of green transition projects, many of which are expected to be commissioned already in 2024-2025.
+The recent years have witnessed the unveiling of an unprecedented number of clean hydrogen projects in Finland.
+Substantiated investment plans for upcoming years have reached an aggregate of several billion euros with exponential growth in sight, as more projects receive the green light from authorities and financers.
+Finland’s first industrial-scale green hydrogen and methanation plant is expected to become operational in Harjavalta in 2024.
+With its ca. 20 MW capacity, the facility will more than triple the country’s electrolysis capacity upon commissioning.
+In its wake, the Finnish hydrogen landscape with its planned hydrogen valleys in North, Southwest and Southeast Finland has over a short timespan become home to a booming pipeline of GH2 plants, with CODs early in the latter half of the decade and first GW-scale facilities planned to go operational in 2030.

 Finland’s emergent hydrogen projects are characterised by close cooperation between pioneering hydrogen/P2X-focused developers and traditional local energy companies.
 Hydrogen demonstrations and full-scale installations alike are being developed in urban industrial areas in connection with existing power generation or chemical plants.
-This sector-coupled approach enhances competitiveness of the hydrogen value-chain by enabling the harnessing of exhaust gases for on-site CO2 extraction and the use of waste heat for district heating.
+This sector-coupled approach enhances the competitiveness of the hydrogen value-chain by enabling the harnessing of exhaust gases for on-site CO2 extraction, the supplying of by-product oxygen to nearby plants, and the use of waste heat for district heating.
+A local treat is the Finnish forest industry, which as the nation‘s third largest industry provides a source of biogenic CO2 and a prospective oxygen off-taker.

 Project development